 - Teach children how to nurture, care for and love all life

 - Lead to the development of hobbies and potential careers in animal care

 - Improve academic achievement

-Over the last two years, we have developed our courtyard to create a sensory garden area to house a small flock of bantams and a family of guinea pigs.
+Over the last few years, we have developed our courtyard to create a sensory garden area to house a small flock of hens and a family of guinea pigs.